7 Rapid Ways to Maximize Business Process Automation

 6. Dashboarding and Management Views

-Setting custom views for each user or a collection of views presented in a dashboard can be created in SharePoint to ease with management.
+Setting custom views for each user or a collection of views presented in a dashboard can be created in SharePoint to ease management.
 This allows a user to see a custom single screen with actions they have to take to further the workflow.
 Managers can monitor any possible bottlenecks developing and manually intervene if a user is sick/away.

 7. Reporting and Key Performance Indicators (KPIs)

 At a department or corporate level, having formal reports and KPIs can be very useful for trend analysis and scorecards.
 As organizations become more data-driven, there is a growing desire to measure everything.

 Power BI is a great tool for reporting data from Power Apps and Power Automate.
 For instance, a Power App form and Power Automate workflow might be used to report safety incidents at a manufacturing facility.
-An employee could use a Power App form to take a picture of a fluid spill, report the location, time, and type of fluid.
+An employee could use a Power App form to take a picture of a fluid spill, and report the location, time, and type of fluid.
 A Power Automate workflow would then notify maintenance of the spill, allow the maintenance manager to route the incident to the proper team, and then have the team dispatched for clean-up and report when the clean-up is complete.
 The facility manager might want to see a report of how many fluid spills there are per day, week, etc., and the VP of Operations might want to compare spills across facilities or regions.

 Power BI allows for reporting, as well as data visualizations, to be created and shared with the correct audience.
 Power BI can be extended to include other data sources to create correlations and help find root causes.
 For instance, is there a correlation between the number of spills and the number of new hires in a month?
 And do we need more training during the onboarding process?